ka4ep/Lexical.Localization/docs/Tutorials/index.md

 These tutorials demonstrate bulk of the features, but not all of the features and not comprehensively.

 ## Assemblies
-There are four class libraries.
+There are two class libraries.
 They can all be imported from NuGet package management system.

 *Lexical.Localization* contains feature for setting up localization assets, and feature for acquiring binary resources from assets.
 Resources such as sounds, icons and other graphics. *Lexical.Localization.Abstractions* contains the abstractions.